relsqui/frpg-kabobs/README.md

 python ./kabobs.py
 ```

 If it's working it will slowly print dots for a couple minutes (depending on computer speed) and then a table of numbers.
 You can tinker with settings by changing the all-caps variables near the top of the [kabobs.py](kabobs.py).
-See [#trade-policies](Trade Policies) for how to add trade policies.
+See [Trade Policies](#trade-policies) for how to add trade policies.

 ## Assumptions